nejc-cc/hexaled/README.md

 ![Hole marking jiggy](Photos/Project/Mounting_holes_marking_jig.jpg)

 My ceiling is made from drywall so I used the anchors that have normal M5 screws.
 I didn't dare to go with cheaper ones as that would prevent me from being unable to ever remove or replace anything.
-Not the cheapest solution, iKnow :/
+Not the cheapest solution, i know :/

 When mounting the base parts, don't screw them tightly yet, you'll need to turn them to correct orientation first!